kofny/easypwd/README.md

 - convert format of output from hashcat: **hashkitty.py**
 - convert format of output from LSTM: **lstm.py**
 - convert format of output from Monte Carlo 15 paper: **mc15conv.py**
+- count frequencies of passwords, characters, or segments split by splitter: **freq.py**

 ## 1. plainpwdcmp